 Each year, we purchase millions of dollars of goods and services from a variety of contractors, vendors and businesses to help us complete large preserve and trail construction projects, implement land management efforts, acquire equipment and perform professional services.
 View current bids and proposals »

 Circa 1958 referendum campaign brochure.

 To preserve a dynamic and unique system of natural and cultural resources, and to develop innovative educational, recreational and cultural opportunities of regional value, while exercising environmental and fiscal responsibility.

 As principal guardian of Lake County’s open space and natural areas since 1958, we set the standard in nature and historic preservation, and in outdoor recreation and education.
 The guiding elements of our mission remain focused on preservation, restoration, education and recreation.
-Acknowledged as a regional and national leader, we protect nearly 31,000 acres of natural land and are the second largest Forest Preserve District in Illinois.
+Acknowledged as a regional and national leader, we protect more than 31,000 acres of natural land and are the second largest Forest Preserve District in Illinois.